RapidAPI/DevRel-Stack-Data/guides/posts/api-documentation-nextra/post.md

 ---
-title: Create an API Documentation Site using Nextra in no time.
+title: How to create an API Documentation Site using Nextra
 description: Documentation allows users to understand and connect with your API smoothly, but it is only effective when users can easily access your documentation.
 Let's see how we can create a separate site for API documentation using Nextra in no time.
 publishedDate: 2022-03-30T14:17:11.709Z
 lastModifiedDate: 2022-03-30T14:17:11.709Z